Is Your Firm Ready for a BD Coaching Program?

 Identifying Participants

-Jen: How do you determine who will participate in the program?
-Is it all attorneys, rainmakers, mid-level, rising star associates, and laterals, or specific client teams, industry, or practice areas?
+Jen: How do you determine who should participate in the coaching program?
+Should it include all attorneys, rainmakers, mid-level associates, rising stars, laterals, or focus on specific teams or practice groups?

 Piloting the Program